atirumal/File-System/README.md

 # Hey!
 I'm Filing Here

 In this lab, I successfully implemented the following 1 MiB ext2 file system with 2 directories, 1 regular file, and 1 symbolic link.
-I established the directory structure by creating two directories: one named root and the other lost+found.
+I established the directory structure by creating two directories: one named root and the other named lost+found.
 Moreover, I added a regular file called hello-world and a symbolic link named hello (which points to hello-world), ensuring they were properly linked within the directory structure.

 ## Building
 Build the program by running: